 Population dynamics is an area in which Caputo-type fractional derivatives arising from memory effects and long-range interactions can be profitably employed.
 Classical models are typically based on first- or second-order derivatives, corresponding to instantaneous population growth and aggressive competition, respectively.
 In contrast, the Caputo-type variant incorporates a memory kernel into the birth function, allowing for historic influences on the recruitment of new individuals.
 Mathematically, the Caputo derivative can be employed in a straightforward extension to a multi-patch environment.
 Within an isolated patch, growth is dependent on the present and past number of individuals.
 Population dynamics problems in a multi-patch domain describe how the population in one location influences the dynamics elsewhere.
 Both full and multi-patch formulations have subject to thorough numerical analysis.
 Adopting a different approach, epidemic models have also been extended to the Caputo framework.
-Individuals are classified into various compartments that determine their level of contagiousness (P. Harris et al., 2022).
-Fractional characteristics, accounted for via the Caputo–Fabrizio derivative, emerge naturally where the population generation is governed by non-local mechanisms or where transmission persists over extended intervals (Boudaoui et al., 2021).
-(Kosari et al.2026)(Bhatter et al., 2025)(Ullah et al., 2023)(Hajaj & Odibat, 2023)(Olayiwola & Yunus2025)(Alshammari et al.2025)(Prasad et al., 2023)(Kumar et al.2023.
+Individuals are classified into various compartments that determine their level of contagiousness (P. Harris ., 2022).
+Fractional characteristics, accounted for via the Caputo–Fabrizio derivative, emerge naturally where the population generation is governed by non-local mechanisms or where transmission persists over extended intervals (Boudaoui , 2021).
+(Kosari .2026)(Bhatter , 2025)(Ullah ., 2023)(Hajaj & Odibat, 2023)(Olayiwola & Yunus2025)(Alshammari..2025)(Prasad , 2023)(Kumar,2023.
 In a different formulation, the Caputo operator is employed to describe both birth and death processes.
 This construction exploits the analogy between classical epidemic models and earthquake time-series models, within which the first-order statistics of the two settings exhibit similar scaling properties (Garra & Polito, 2011).
 The additional flexibility afforded by a semi-infinite interval permits embodied multi-epidemic dynamics.
 Typical formulations account for temporal dependence through a time-lag mechanism; a Caputo operator naturally provides access to non-exponential memory kernels.
-(Farman et al., 2023)(Gkrekas, 2024)(Xu et al., 2024)(Tassaddiq et al.2024)(E2024)(Hajaj & Odibat, 2023)(Alshammari et al.2025)(Subramanian et al.2024)
+(Farman ,., 2023)(Gkrekas, 2024)(Xu .
+2024)(Tassaddiq ,2024)(E2024)(Hajaj & Odibat, 2023)(Alshammari ,2025)(Subramanian,2024)

 6. Nonlinear Caputo-Type Problems: Existence, Uniqueness, and Dynamics